-- species diversity (i.e. a species list) and abundance of animals of recognised significance - any species that are poorly known but suspected of being rare or threatened

-- habitat requirements and sensitivity to changes; including movement corridors and barriers to movement - the existence of feral or introduced animals including those of economic or conservation significance.
-Reference should be made to Biosecurity Queensland's Annual Pest Distribution Survey 2008 data and predictive maps available on the DEEDI website www.deedi.qld.gov.au.
-Local Government Area Pest Management Plans should also be utilised to source the occurrence of priority pest animals in the project area - existence (actual or likely) of any species/communities of conservation significance in the study area, including discussion of range, habitat, breeding, recruitment feeding and movement requirements, and current level of protection (e.g. any requirements of protected area management plans or threatened species recovery plans) - habitat requirements and sensitivity to changes, including movement corridors and barriers to movement - an estimate of commonness or rarity for the listed or otherwise significant species - use of the area by migratory fauna.
+- species diversity (i.e. a species list) and abundance of animals of recognised significance - any species that are poorly known but suspected of being near-threatened or threatened - habitat requirements and sensitivity to changes including movement corridors and barriers to movement - the existence of feral or introduced animals including those of economic or conservation significance.
+Reference should be made to Biosecurity Queensland's Annual Pest Distribution Survey 2008 data and predictive maps available on DEEDI's website www.deedi.qld.gov.au Local Government Area Pest Management Plans should also be utilised to source the occurrence of priority pest animals in the project area - existence (actual or likely) of any species/communities of conservation significance in the study area, including discussion of range, habitat, breeding, recruitment feeding and movement requirements, and current level of protection (e.g. any requirements of protected area management plans or threatened species recovery plans) - habitat requirements and sensitivity to changes, including movement corridors and barriers to movement - an estimate of commonness or rarity for the listed or otherwise significant species - use of the area by migratory fauna.

-The EIS should indicate how well any affected communities are represented and protected elsewhere in the bio-region where the project occurs.
-The methodology used for fauna surveys should be specified.
-Relevant site data should be provided to the DERM in a format compatible with the WildNet database for listed threatened species.
+The EIS should indicate how well any affected communities are represented and protected elsewhere in the bio-region where the project occurs .
+Relevant site data should be provided to DERM in a format compatible with the WildNet database for listed threatened species.
 The occurrence of feral species in the project area should be described.